kimani247/Bootcamp/Assignments/Assignment_Arrays.md

 for i in range (10):
 	a[i] = i * i

-    a is declared as an empty array Initially.
-And therefore, no elements are appended to the array.
-Therefore attempting to use its elements in an assignment statement will raise a run-time error.
+    a is declared as an empty array  therefore, no elements are appended to the array.
+Attempting to use its elements in an assignment statement will raise a run-time error.

 #3.
 What does the following code fragment write?